-We identified the revenue from property sales as a key Our procedures in relation to revenue from property audit matter due to the significance of the amount and volume of sales transactions recognized during the year.
+We identified the revenue from property sales as a key audit matter due to the significance of the amount and volume of sales transactions recognised during the year.

 Details of revenue from property sales are set out in note 5 to the consolidated financial statements.